baichuanzhou/baichuanzhou.github.io/_projects/intuitive-classification.md

 ## 1. LayerNorm can act as a non-linear layer.

-When I added the normalization methods to the navigation bar, I found that LayerNorm introduces non-linearality to the output distribution, which I did not expect.
+During experiments, I found that LayerNorm can act as a non-linear layer.

 ## 2. Low dimension and XOR data